-The FTA requires that an independent auditor review and verify the MBTA's estimates of directly operated bus and rail passenger-miles traveled and unlinked trips.
+The FTA requires that an independent auditor review and verify the MBTA's estimates of passenger-miles traveled and unlinked trips.
 As the agency responsible for these estimates, CTPS will provide materials and assistance necessary for the audit.

 Materials and assistance necessary to the independent auditor